21 Jun Does AI Solve the Hiring Bias Problem?

 But now we turn to the underlying problem with AI when used to substitute hiring decision makers: algorithmic discrimination.
 Through it’s creators, human bias can easily be unwittingly propagated through AI, particularly if its designers are not careful in how they select input data and how they craft the underlying algorithms.

 If for example, the AI is implemented in video interviewing through facial analysis, word choice, gestures and voice inflections and the developers through oversight make errors then unintentional bias can creep into the data input and machine learning build processes.
 Failure to identify selection bias and then introducing it to the AI only perpetuates biases that limit the opportunities for certain job seeker groups.

-There is no way to remove humans from the equation, but through careful data gathering and a large diverse group of engineers and developers corporate algorithms can indeed be masterpieces free from any sort of bias.
+There is no way to remove humans from the equation, but through careful data gathering and a large diverse group of engineers and developers corporate algorithms can indeed be masterpieces free from any sort of hiring bias.
 When AI is put to work for recruiting ethically and transparently while being built on proven psychometric principle, it can encourage better candidate fits, promote fairer interview screening, and increase overall efficiency.